Resource Type: Russian Thick Journals

 The Druzhba Narodov Digital Archive supports advanced research and teaching by providing a fully digitized, searchable corpus that can be used to trace authors, themes, genres, regions, and translation practices over time.
 It is particularly valuable for scholarship on Soviet cultural policy, center-periphery relations, literary translation and mediation, nationalism and multinationalism, and the evolving relationship between literature and public discourse.

 The archive provides comprehensive online access to a major institution of Russian-language publishing for nearly nine decades.
-The fully digitized archive offers offers scholars the most comprehensive collection available for this title, with an additional year’s worth of content available for purchase on an annual basis.
+The fully digitized archive offers scholars the most comprehensive collection available for this title, with an additional year’s worth of content available for purchase on an annual basis.
 Featuring full page-level digitization, complete original graphics, and a user-friendly bilingual interface in Russian and English, the searchable database enables efficient exploration of key literary content.
 The archive is cross-searchable with numerous other Infoteka digital resources.

 More about the Soviet “Thick Journals”